Halle Berry Shares Sultry Pic With Her Personal Trainer, Instagram Wants To Know If They’re Dating

 No warrior battles alone, and in the spirit of #ValentinesDay, we’re dedicating this #FitnessFriday to the #WorkoutPartner – the one who disrupts your routine and takes your workout to a whole other LEVEL.
 We’ll demonstrate exercises in stories that are perfect for a pair – and as for you guys?
 Post a photo/video of you and your partner with the hashtag #HBFitnessCouple and let me know why they’re your fitness guru spirit animal!
 I’ll be celebrating y’all like crazy on the 14th.
 Happy Friday! ???? @rikerbrothers

-The discussion took on a completely different turn after a few people chimed in to let everyone know that Peter is actually married and has a baby on the way.
+The discussion took a completely different turn after a few people chimed in to let everyone know that Peter is actually married and has a baby on the way.
 Upon learning this information, some fans were quick to qualify the photo as inappropriate and even expressed outrage at what they interpreted as a blatant gesture of disrespect on Halle’s part.

 People didn’t hesitate to rebuke the Cloud Altas actress for being excessively chummy with a married man.